 The engine does not start – problems with the fuel supply

-If the car does not start or stops, the first suspicion falls on the fuel system.
+If the car won’t start or stops, the first suspicion falls on the fuel system.
 If the car makes a noise but refuses to drive, the fuel tank may be empty.
 If the gauge shows the presence of fuel, the tank float is probably blocked.
 You can check this by adding some fuel to the tank and trying to start the car again.
 It may take some patience as the completely empty fuel system must first be vented.

 If the tank empties unusually fast, check for the smell of petroleum.
 It is likely that the fuel line is damaged and leaks gas.
 Or the cause could be the fuel pump malfunction.